Neural Conditional Simulation for Complex Spatial Processes: Supplementary Material

 \subsection{Methodology Details}

-This section provides detailed justification for the loss function \eqref{eqn:unconditionalsdelossfunction} in Section~\ref{sec:unconditionalsde} and the discretizations of the forward \eqref{eq:forwardsde} and reverse SDEs \eqref{eq:reversesde} in Section~\ref{sec:discrete}.
-All the derivations presented here are for the unconditional case yet are applicable to the conditional case with minor adjustments.
+This section provides detailed justification for the loss function \eqref{eqn:unconditionalsdelossfunction} in Section~\ref{sec:unconditionalsde} and the discretized forward \eqref{eq:forwardconditionalsdediscretized} and reverse SDEs~\eqref{eq:reverseconditionalsdediscretized} in Section~\ref{sec:discrete}.
+All the derivations presented here are for the unconditional case; they are applicable to the conditional case with minor adjustments.